Bringing Some Color to the Table!

 Next mix the jello using the quick set recipe and slowly use the syringe to put the jello in the closed egg.
 Once you have filled to the top, I wrapped a piece of tape around the middle to ensure no leakage because a few tried to leak a little, and then placed them into the refrigerator.
 After a couple hours they should be set.

 Don’t expect to pull them out and serve right away, they will need a little time to be worked with so give yourself a few minutes.
 I would pull them out 15-20 minutes before you wanted to serve.
 Remove the tape, give a little shake and gently crack the center of the egg until it opens.
-Slowly pull of the top half of plastic and put on a plate.
+Slowly pull of the top half of plastic and gently place egg on a plate.

 I didn’t love the lines on the eggs, molds would be better, so I decided to cut them in half, put a little whipped cream on the center and turned them into what I now call Angeled eggs.
 Needless to say, my kids loved them and they were pretty easy to make.
-Imagine bringing both the Angeled eggs and the festive deviled eggs to a gathering at Easter, they’d be a hit!
+Imagine bringing both the Angeled eggs and the Festive Deviled Eggs to a gathering at Easter, they’d be a hit!

 Jumbo plastic eggs, I made 12 with a little left over, 6 boxes of Jello (3 oz. and in rainbow colors), a tub of whipped topping (like cool whip), 2 microwave safe bowls, measuring cup, medicine syringe and water.